SofaDefrost/SoftRobots/docs/tutorials/Tripod/tripod-tuto.md

 ### Step 8: Adding collision

+By default Sofa doesn't handle collision as they are very expensive to compute.
+To activate collisions you need to define specially the geometries for which collions are checked and how they are handled.
 In this step we are adding a rigid Sphere object falling on the robots.
 By default there is no collision so we need to specifically activate that by adding 'Contact' to the existing scene.

+A new controller, called JumpController*, is also added to change rapidely the servo motors angles so the robots can plays with the falling ball.

+The controller in the scene are now implementing:

+ - CTRL+Key A to move the servo motors to their physical position

+ - CTRL+Key Q to move the servo motors to an intermediate angle position

+ - CTRL+Key Z to move the servo motors to an high angular position

+ - CTRL+Key  to start sending data to the real robot

+ - CTRL+key up to increase the angle for servo 0

+ - CTRL+key down to decrease change the angle for servo 0

+ - CTRL+Key left to increase the angle for servo 1

+ - CTRL+Key right to decrease the angle for servo 1

+ - CTRL+Key plus to increase the angle for servo 2

+ - CTRL+Key minus to decrease the angle for servo 2

 <pre>
 <a href="details/step8.pyscn"> <img src="../../images/icons/play.png" width="16px"/>Try the scene in Sofa.</a>